Meeting My Tween Idols The Monkees with Photos

 After chatting a bit, Micky asked very politely if I wanted to get together after the press party.
 He hinted about some “monkeying” around.
 Since I was married, I politely turned him down.
 He looked disappointed, but I was able to get our photographer to snap a photo of us.
 See below:

 I met Peter Tork when the Monkees (Threesome – Davy, Micky and Peter) were playing in Vegas and I was there with my husband and another couple having a getaway.
 We stayed at the hotel the Monkees Reunion Show was playing at, during the mid-80’s, and I spied him in a part of the hotel as I was going out to the pool.
 Peter was not nearly as happy as I was to meet him, but he smiled politely for the photo below.
 Oh, I was never a fan of Peter anyway – no bonding whatsoever – although he looked quite good.
-It is amazing this photo is as sweet as it is considering how off guard this fanatic found him at first.
+It is amazing this photo is as sweet as it is considering how off guard he was to bump into a fan.
+Still, his arm is securely around my waist, a big thrill at the time.
+(Note that detail in photo below)

 But Davy, Davy, Davy.
 What can I say?
 One of the highlights of my eleven-year-old self- transported into my early 30’s, was that same Vegas vacation where Davy’s young daughter Jessica was playing in the pool and I went in and befriended her.
 He chatted with me briefly then.
 Sigh. (cue again the internal emotions of an 11 year old)